antonybudianto/vite-nuxt-mfe/README.md

 pnpm serve
 ```

+## Notes

+- It's recommended to split the repository for Host and Remote, and deploy separately
+- If you want to go with monorepo approach, make sure to setup a monorepo package manager (Pnpm workspace, Nx, etc.)
+- This repo is still evolving, and might not be production-ready yet
+- No SSR support (no plan for this)

 ## TODO

+- Pinia integration
 - Build-mode works but Dev-mode not works (fixed)
 - Enable CORS on remote JS assets (fixed)
 - Scoped style still not works (fixed)